Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/cluster.md

 ## Automation

 You can create scripts for frequent or scheduled synchronization.
-The current inter-server bandwidth is 25Gbps, with plans to upgrade to 100Gbps.
+The inter-server bandwidth is 100Gbps after the October 2024 server migration.
 The 300MB/s data transfer rate is well within these limits.

 ## Security Measures